bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 '''''''''''

-The Bokeh server can be configured to only allow connections in case there is a properly authenticed user.
+The Bokeh server can be configured to only allow connections in case there is a properly authenticated user.
 This is accomplished by providing the path to a module that implements the necessary functions on the command line:

 .. code-block:: sh